 - Rights in relation to automated decision making and profiling

 For more information about these rights please see here.

 You should contact the Graduation Office if:

 - you have a general query about Graduation,

 - you have a query about how your data is used by the Graduation Office

 Bryan Nicholson Building

 Sheffield Hallam University

 Telephone: 0114 225 5353

-You should also contact the Data Protection Officer if:
+You should contact the University’s Data Protection Officer if: